bitPanG98/GeoSpy/README.md

 # About Geolocation Spy

-    INFO: Geolocation Spy (GeoSpy) is an OSINT analysis and research tool that is used to track and execute intelligent social engineering attacks in real time.
+    Geolocation Spy (GeoSpy) is an OSINT analysis and research tool that is used to track and execute intelligent social engineering attacks in real time.
 It was created with the aim of teaching the world show large Internet companies could obtain confidential information such as the status of sessions of their websites or services and control their users through their browser, without their knowlege, but It evolves